s-pic/vedauwooBouldering/README.md

 - [x] with test data, convert to json
 - [ ] Finish off collecting GPS

-### book to do
-- [ ] find a template and start pasting in photos
-- [ ] Make guidebook sections
-- [ ] see if there is a way to recompile book based on updates instead of manually for sections

 ### Viz to do
 - [x] Add in filters for data
 - [ ] Filters for grade: convert all to V scale?